xsnoopy/LinuxCNC-Yalang-yl620-VFD-rs485-Modbus---VFDmod/README.md

 - [X] Get the basic communication running.
 (Start, Stop, Direction, Speed) :tada:
 - [X] Have a a basic [PyVCP](http://linuxcnc.org/docs/2.8/html/gui/pyvcp.html).
 - [ ] Translate the Yalang [YL620 Modbus Manual](Modbus.docx) from Chinese to English. (partly done)
-- [ ] Read out feedback registers (Voltage, Current,...).
+- [X] Read out feedback registers (Voltage, Current,...).
-- [ ] Read out the parameter registers.
+- [X] Read out the parameter registers.
-- [ ] Display Parameter registers in a Axis Tab.
+- [X] Display Parameter registers in a Axis Tab.
 - [ ] Integrate a drop down setting for each parameter in the Axis Tab.

 # Changelog
 02. November 2021 Repository created
+04. November 2021 Integreated the Parameter register and feedback register read out.
+Unfortunatley the VFD doesn't show good values in Voltage and Current.
+This is an issue of the VFD since even on the display it doesn't show correct values.
+Updated the tab.